StackExchange/dnscontrol/docs/_functions/domain/AAAA.md

 AAAA adds an AAAA record To a domain.
 The name should be the relative label for the record.
 Use `@` for the domain apex.

-The address should be an ipv6 address as a string.
+The address should be an IPv6 address as a string.

-Modifers can be any number of [record modifiers](#record-modifiers) or json objects, which will be merged into the record's metadata.
+Modifiers can be any number of [record modifiers](#record-modifiers) or json objects, which will be merged into the record's metadata.

 {% include startExample.html %}
 {% highlight js %}